The trusty teardrop caravan has come back into fashion after experiencing a massive amount of success between the 1930s and 1960s.

 This is a lovely classic teardrop trailer which is not only great for going off-grid, but it’s also reasonably priced to suit lower budgets while still being high quality.

-You can see that a lot of time and workmanship has gone into making this one of the best caravans on the market.
+You can see that a lot of time and workmanship has gone into making this one of the best teardrop caravans on the market.

-This can be used by itself with your tow car, or it can be in addition to your larger camper giving you more room.
+It can be used by itself with your tow car, or it can be in addition to your larger camper giving you more room.
 The trailer has been internally finished in satin Birch and smoke Veltrim lining giving you lovely living space.

 There is a 750kg Knott Avonride suspension to aid in transportation regardless of the terrain even if you go off-grid.
 Its 13-inch rims also assist this with 145 trailer tyres on 4 Stud x 100mm PCD hubs.